skulltech/krbauth.py/README.md

 # krbauth.py
 Python wrapper module around `kinit` for simple Kerberos authentication.

+## Pre-requisites

+You must have your machine configured as a _Kerberos_ user.
+For debian based machines such as Ubuntu, this would involve installing the `krb5-user` package, and configuring the `krb5.conf` file.

 ## Usage

 It can be run as a script from the command-line.
 The usage help is shown below.